 It all means that the AU7100 really makes the most of being a 4K screen, with the weaker points being the depth of contrast and the sound – both things that other budget TVs always struggle with too.

-This is the highest-end 4K model in Samsung's range, and it features Neo QLED technology for HDR that goes beautifully bright and is astoundingly precise for scenes of high contrast, with light and dark next to each other.
-It's not quite as capable at this as the flagship 8K QN900A, of course, but this costs a ton less… although it's still one of the priciest 4K TVs available today.
+This is the highest-end 4K model from Samsung's 2021 range, and it features Neo QLED technology for HDR that goes beautifully bright and is astoundingly precise for scenes of high contrast, with light and dark next to each other.
+It's not quite as capable at this as the flagship 8K QN900A or the newer Samsung QN95B from 2022, of course, but this has had its price reduced massively since its launch, making it a very tempting price for anyone wanting elite quality with emptying their whole wallet.

 The image quality is simply phenomenal, and it's also well-equipped for connections, and again features the excellent One Connect external box, so that its super-slim design isn't marred by wires.